mrDIMAS/tbc/README.md

 ## About

 Texture Block Compression (BCn) written in Rust.
-Block compression is used to compress textures for GPU, there are lots of variations BC1 (DXT1), BC3 (DXT3), BC5 (DXT5), and so on.
-Compresed textures has much lower requirements for memory bandwidth and especially useful for slow memory used by built-in GPUs.
+Block compression is used to compress textures for GPU, there are lots of variations BC1 (DXT1), BC3 (DXT5), and so on.
+Compressed textures has much lower requirements for memory bandwidth and especially useful for slow memory used by built-in GPUs.
 Almost every GPUs starting from 1998 has **hardware** decompressor for compressed textures, so there is no performance penalty of compression.